Protecting your child online

 Be a role model

 Your child is learning from you.
-Set a positive example - set screen time boundaries for yourself, too, and make sure your child sees that you are polite and kind to others - both face to face and online.
-Understanding your families digital habits is a great way to lead on screen time boundaries, encouraging a family agreement rather than dictating rules.
-We have developed a Family Digital Wellbeing Check-In resource which promotes healthy online interactions and open conversation.
+Set a positive example - set screen time boundaries for yourself, too, and make sure your child sees that you are polite and kind to others, both face to face and online.
+Understanding your family's digital habits is a great way to lead on screen time boundaries, encouraging a family agreement rather than dictating rules.